chaospikes/SIT210/Task2.1WebHook/README.md

 ### check_wifi_connect()

-  - checks whether the Arduino is already connected to WiFi
+  - checks whether the nano is already connected to WiFi
   - if connected, the function returns and the program continues
   - if not connected, it prints the SSID it is trying to connect to
   - repeatedly calls WiFi.begin(ssid, pass) until a connection is established